Velocidex/velociraptor-docs/content/docs/overview/_index.md

 Velociraptor is a unique, advanced open-source endpoint monitoring, digital forensic and cyber response platform.

-It was originally developed by DFIR professionals who needed a powerful and efficient way to hunt and monitor activities across fleets of endpoints for specific artefacts, in a wide range of digital forensic and cyber incident response investigations such as:
+It was developed by Digital Forensic and Incident Response (DFIR) professionals who needed a powerful and efficient way to hunt for specific artifacts and monitor activities across fleets of endpoints.
+Velociraptor provides you with the ability to more effectively respond to a wide range of digital forensic and cyber incident response investigations and data breaches:

-* Responding to data breaches
-* Reconstructing attacker activities through digital forensic analysis
+* Reconstruct attacker activities through digital forensic analysis
-* Hunting for evidence of sophisticated adversaries
+* Hunt for evidence of sophisticated adversaries
-* Investigating malware outbreaks and other suspicious network activities
+* Investigate malware outbreaks and other suspicious network activities
-* Continual monitoring for suspicious user activities, such as files copies to USB devices
+* Monitory continuously for suspicious user activities, such as files copied to USB devices
-* Disclosure of confidential information outside the network
+* Discover whether disclosure of confidential information occurred outside the network
-* Gathering endpoint data over time, for use in threat hunting and future investigations.
+* Gather endpoint data over time for use in threat hunting and future investigations

 ## VQL - the Velociraptor difference

-Velociraptor is a unique DFIR tool, giving you power and flexibility through the Velociraptor Query Language (VQL) VQL is used for everything in Velociraptor not only in order to query the endpoint itself.
-For example, VQL can be used to create continuous monitoring rules on the endpoint, as well as automate tasks on the server.
+Velociraptor's power and flexibility comes from the Velociraptor Query Language (VQL).
+VQL is a framework for creating highly customized **artifacts**, which allow you to collect, query, and monitor almost any aspect of an endpoint, groups of endpoints, or an entire network.
+It can also be used to create continuous monitoring rules on the endpoint, as well as automate tasks on the server.

-The most powerful feature of Velociraptor is its framework for creating highly customized **artifacts** which allow a user to collect, query and monitor almost any aspect of a single endpoint, groups of endpoints or an entire network.

 ![Rocket Velociraptor](media/image4.png)